 On October 28, 2021, we announced that we entered into an agreement with a third party to sell our suite of flight and crew management and optimization solutions, which represents our AirCentre airline operations portfolio within Travel Solution's IT Solutions.
 On February 28, 2022, we sold the AirCentre product portfolio, related technology and intellectual property for \$392 million.
-We recorded a pre-tax gain on sale of approximately \$180 million, which includes an adjustment recorded in the second quarter of 2022 related to \$12 million in contingencies identified in connection with the sale (after-tax \$112 million) in Other, net in our consolidated statements of operations for the nine months ended September 30, 2022.
-In connection with the closing, we entered into a transition services agreement with the purchaser, pursuant to which we will continue to provide certain services and conduct certain operations in connection with the transferred business while it transitions to the purchaser's system, in return for compensation from the purchaser with respect to these costs.
+We recorded a pre-tax gain on sale of approximately \$192 million (after-tax \$121 million) in Other, net in our consolidated statements of operations for the three months ended March 31, 2022, which was subsequently adjusted in the second quarter of 2022 related to \$12 million in contingencies identified in connection with the sale.
 See Note 3.
 Acquisitions and Dispositions for further details.